75 Must-Know Medical Terms, Abbreviations, and Acronyms

-Every industry has its fair share of jargon.
-Any time you listen to an expert speaker, acronyms and abbreviations litter their language.
-While most of us don’t need to understand discipline-specific terminology outside of our own profession, medical vocabulary is a notable exception.
+While most of us don’t need to understand discipline-specific jargon outside of our own profession, medical terminology is a notable exception.
 We all need to know what’s going on with our health.

 Breaking down common medical terminology

-The charts providers use for making notes are often filled with these terms.
+The charts providers use for making notes are often filled with this kind of medical terminology.
 You might even know some of them by a different name.

 1. Abrasion: A cut or scrape that typically isn’t serious.